 If you or your department are interested in participating in any of these activities, please contact Scott Kelley (firstname.lastname@example.org )

-On April 26th, David Orr, the Paul Sears Distinguished Professor of Environmental Studies and Politics at Oberlin College and the James Marsh Professor-at-large at the University of Vermont, held a public lecture on sustainability in higher education, which was co-sponsored by the Center for World Catholicism & Intercultural Theology, Vincentian Endowment Fund, Office of Mission and Values, Institute for Business and Professional Ethics, Environmental Science Program, College of Communication, and the Political Science Department.
-To hear the recorded lecture, go here
+- David Orr, the Paul Sears Distinguished Professor of Environmental Studies and Politics at Oberlin College and the James Marsh Professor-at-large at the University of Vermont, held a public lecture on sustainability in higher education.
+To hear the recorded lecture, go here.

-On March 12, author John Haughey, S.J. discussed his latest book Where is Knowing Going?
+- Author John Haughey, S.J. discussed his book Where is Knowing Going?
 Listen to an interview with Fr.
-Haughey: go here
+Haughey, go here.

-On February 12, Charlie Wilcox of the College of Computing and Digital Media and Thomas O'Brien of the Religious Studies Department co-facilitated a salon on Teaching Ethics and Technology: How, What, Why.
+- Teaching Ethics and Technology: How, What, Why facilitated by Charlie Wilcox of the College of Computing and Digital Media and Thomas O'Brien of the Religious Studies Department